 How theft-proof is your car?
 You rely on it every day to help you get to work, enjoy life and look after your family.
-It’s stressful, inconvenient and expensive to be without it, so it pays to better protect your car from theft.
-In this article we explore tips and tricks to better protecting it.
+It’s stressful, inconvenient and expensive to be without it.
+So taking a few steps to prevent car theft in your day to day life is totally worth it, we reckon.

 You’d be forgiven for thinking that modern immobilisers and keyless or smart-key technology in our newer cars is enough to prevent them from being stolen.
-Unfortunately car thieves are clever, continually honing their tools and techniques as technology progresses.
+Unfortunately car thieves are clever.
+They’re continually honing their tools and techniques as technology progresses.

 The reality is that in Australia a car is stolen about every 12 minutes.
 According to the National Motor Vehicle Theft Reduction Council (NMVTRC) half of those cars are being taken directly from our home – using our keys.

 A scary statistic!
-PD Insurance wants you to avoid the costly exercise of having to make a car insurance claim for your stolen car (and burgled house), so we’re sharing a few simple yet effective ways to help you protect your car from theft and help you sleep better at night.
+PD Insurance wants you to avoid needing to make a car insurance claim for your stolen car (and burgled house).
+So, we’re sharing a few simple yet effective ways to help you protect your car from theft and help you sleep better at night.

 Ways you can help prevent car theft at home